ModellingWebLab/WLDocs/README.md

 We will use version control throughout WL2, so that all _entities_ (models, protocols and maybe even data sets) can have multiple versions.
 To this end, each entity will have its own GIT repository.

+**Point of action:** This GIT repo set-up makes everything very flexible, but also harder to learn.
+Should we discuss this with the community?

+**Question:** GIT is line-based, and so not great for XML formats.
+Should we do something about this?

+**Question:** Should we create views of data sets including identifiers, annotation etc. but not the data and store those in GIT?

+**Question:** Jonathan, how do we combine GIT and COMBINE?
+Can the GIT repo be downloaded as a COMBINE archive?
+Or does it actually store one?

+**Question:** Should we start defining COMBINE sub-archives for our data types?

 ### Identifiers

 Every entity requires a unique identifier, which can be used to create links on the web site, but should also be accessible to fitting specifications and model and data annotations.
 These will take the form of a uniform resource identifier ([URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)), more specifically, a uniform resource locator ([URL](https://en.wikipedia.org/wiki/URL)).

 **Point of action:** Work out the details w.r.t. identifiers, versions, and (views of?) external entities.

+## Sharing control

+We will allow all entities (models, protocols, data sets) to be either private, shared with a limited audience, or fully public.

+**Point of action:** What will the limited audience be?
+Groups etc.?
+Or simply logged in users or a big group of admin/power users?
+Should we start thinking about the case where even admins shouldn't have (easy) access to all data?